JAShapero/personal-website/docs/API_SETUP.md

 ## Optional: Spotify API (Music Widget)

-The Music Widget can display your real listening data from Spotify.
+The Music Widget can display your real listening data from Spotify, including recently played tracks and your all-time top tracks.

 ### Setup Steps